-7) Chariots – The Shock Contraptions
+Chariots – The Shock War Machines of the Ancient World

 Historically, chariots have often been relegated to anachronistic traditions among Bronze Age civilizations.
-In the Assyrian army, however, chariots took a special place among the royal family and their wealthy retainers – as is evidenced from their continuous use in the battlefield for over a millennium.
-In fact, by the time of Ashurbanipal in late 7th century BC, the chariot morphed from a flexible platform of archery and reconnaissance into a heavy, boisterous instrument of war drawn by four horses and mounted by four men.
+In the Assyrian army, however, chariots took a special place among the royal family and their wealthy retainers – as is evidenced by their continuous use on the battlefield for over a millennium.
+In fact, by the time of Ashurbanipal in the late 7th century BC, the chariot morphed from a flexible platform of archery and reconnaissance into a heavy, boisterous instrument of war drawn by four horses and mounted by four men.

 Such grand maneuvers were complemented by other crucial activities like surveillance and flanking.
 Interestingly, one of the tactical units of the Assyrian army pertained to the pairing of two horsemen, where one rider held the reins of the other horse while his ‘partner’ rider shot his bow.
 Tiglath-Pileser III’s army reforms retained such a pairing tactic, but the horse archers were gradually replaced by dual lancers.

 Over time the economic advantage of cavalry forces over chariots became much evident, and as such the Assyrians began to treat horses as valuable resources.
-In fact, by 9th century BC, many of their wars and raids were targeted towards acquiring lands with proven horse-breeding pedigree, like Medes.
+In fact, by the 9th century BC, many of their wars and raids were targeted towards acquiring lands with proven horse-breeding pedigree, like Medes.
 Furthermore, horse supply lines within the empire were micromanaged at the provincial level with specialized officials employed for the task.

-8) The Shield and Archer System of the Assyrian Army –
+The Shield and Archer System of the Assyrian Army

 In the previous entry, we talked about the pairing system of horsemen that allowed them to function as a tactical team on the battlefield.
 But beyond elite chariots and cavalry forces, the bulk of the Assyrian army was formed of infantrymen.
-Given the Assyrian penchant for organizational capacity, the infantry must have been grouped into specific formations – each with their own set of tactical values.
+Given the Assyrian penchant for organizational capacity, the infantry must have been grouped into specific formations – each with its own set of tactical values.

 To that end, the Assyrians also employed the pairing system when it came to their often vulnerable archers.
 In ancient times, some cultures valued the skill of archery, and so its predominance as an offensive arm of the Assyrian army was ingrained in their military doctrines.

 The enormous shields (that were often higher than the men) are evidently portrayed in the bas-reliefs from the time of Tiglath-Pileser.
 According to contemporary records, these shields were apparently made of thick plaited reeds.
 And once again harking back to the organizational skill of the Assyrians, there were specially allotted river beds that were chosen for growing the reeds (to be used specifically in the large, protective shields).

-9) Proficiency in Siege Warfare –
+Proficiency in Siege Warfare

-Neo-Assyrians was also known for another element of warfare, and it entailed their dedicated approach to sieges.
-By 8th century BC, most of the major commercial centers and settlements of Mesopotamia and nearby lands were walled.
+Neo-Assyrians were also known for another element of warfare, and it entailed their dedicated approach to sieges.
+By the 8th century BC, most of the major commercial centers and settlements of Mesopotamia and nearby lands were walled.
 And that is when the experimentation of the Assyrian army reached its heights with the deployment of various siege towers and machines.

 For example, the Lachish wall relief that portrays Sennacherib’s siege in 701 BC, clearly showcases wheeled engines draped in thick leather skins.
 These massive constructs were arrayed and pushed to the walls of the city with the help of specially made tracks (that were supported on previously built earth ramparts outside the city wall, by the siege engineers).
 The Assyrian objective mainly entailed bringing these humongous siege engines close to the wall where they could batter the defenses with the help of ‘built-in’ ramming rods.